NationalGenomicsInfrastructure/MultiQC_NGI/README.md

 pip install multiqc git+ssh://git@github.com:ewels/MultiQC_NGI.git
 ```

-_(No need to clone the repo if you're just using it and not developing,
-`pip` can install directly from GitHub)_

 ## Usage
 To use the new templates, specify their name with the `-t` flag in MultiQC: